dbp/rivet-old/README.md

 ## Tasks

 The current list of supported tasks are:
+`tasks` - prints out a list of tasks.

 `setup` - sets up the project, pull in (and building) all the
     dependencies.
 Note that you can re-run this if you change